inazak/rmid3tag/README.md

 ```

-This is automatically guessing from the file name the same operation as above
+This is automatically guessing from the file name the same operation as above.

 ```
 $ rmid3tag.exe -g "ARTIST - TITLE.mp3"